 DeMellier

-Their price range runs from $295–$575, which for the quality and craftsmanship you’re getting is honestly remarkable.
-My personal favorites are the New York Tote for a polished everyday look, and the Mini Vancouver for when you want something compact and completely chic.
-Every time I see someone carrying a DeMellier, I know they have taste.
+Their price range runs from $495–$745, which, for the quality and craftsmanship you’re getting, checks out.
+My personal favorites are The Midi New York (pictured above) for a classic, everyday look, and the Mini Vancouver for when you want something compact and completely chic.

 DeMellier bags are best for:

-- Minimalist women who want structure and refinement in one
+- Classy women who want structure, luxury, and refinement in one piece

 - Polène fans looking for their next obsession